 Born in La Jolla, California, he is the grandson of aircraft tycoon, Reuben H. Fleet, Founder and President of the Consolidated Aircraft Company, the largest manufacturer of Liberator Bombers during World War Two.
-Although Mr. Holloway’s main interest is the use of science to understand social phenomena, he also has a background in popular media, and has worked on countless projects with famous artists such as Theodore Sturgeon, George Clayton Johnson, Clive Barker, William F. Nolan, Danny Simon, John Truby, Michael Shermer and even Weird Al Yankovich.
+Although Mr. Holloway’s main interest is the use of science to understand social phenomena, he also has a background in popular media, and has worked on countless projects with noted artists such as Theodore Sturgeon, George Clayton Johnson, Clive Barker, William F. Nolan, Danny Simon, John Truby, Michael Shermer and even Weird Al Yankovich.

 I think it’s my strange upbringing that has motivated me to put this series of books together.
 My life has certainly not been “normal.”
 I was born into a family of business titans, and I was aware from a young age that I was expected to grow up and match or exceed their accomplishments.
 The drive to do something significant has been hanging over me like a ghost for as long as I can remember.